yoink00/yoink00.github.io/index.md

 ## Specialised in

-Delivering excellent software and solutions to clients by involved in the full lifecycle from requirements gathering to development to delivering on premises and in the cloud.
+Software developer delivering excellent software and solutions to clients being involved in the full lifecycle from requirements gathering to development to delivering on premises and in the cloud.

 ## Skills